Shanghai-Aitrox-Technology/EfficientSegmentation/README.md

 # EfficientSegmentation
 ## Introduction
-EfficientSegmentation is an open source, PyTorch-based segmentation framework for 3D medical image.
+- EfficientSegmentation is an open source, PyTorch-based segmentation framework for 3D medical image.
+- For more information about efficientSegmentation, please read the following paper:
+[Efficient Context-Aware Network for Abdominal Multi-organ Segmentation](https://arxiv.org/abs/2109.10601).
+Please also cite this paper if you are using the method for your research!

 ## Features
 - A whole-volume-based coarse-to-fine segmentation framework.
-The segmentation network is decomposed into different components, including encoder, decoder and context module.
+The segmentation network is decomposed into different components, including basic encoder, slim decoder and efficient context blocks.
   Anisotropic convolution block and anisotropic context block are designed for efficient and effective segmentation.
 - Pre-process data in multi-process.
 Distributed and Apex training support.
-Postprocess is performed asynchronously in inference stage.
+In the inference phase, preprocess and postprocess are computed in GPU.
+- This method won the 1st place on the [2021-MICCAI-FLARE](https://flare.grand-challenge.org/Awards/) challenge.
+Where participants were required to effectively and efficiently segment multi-organ in abdominal CT.
 ## Benchmark
 | Task | Architecture | Parameters(MB) | Flops(GB) | DSC | NSC | Inference time(s) | GPU memory(MB) |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 |[FLARE21](https://flare.grand-challenge.org/FLARE21/)| BaseUNet | 11 | 812 | 0.908 | 0.837 | 0.92 | 3183 |
 |[FLARE21](https://flare.grand-challenge.org/FLARE21/)| EfficientSegNet | 9 | 333 | 0.919 | 0.848 | 0.46 | 2269 |

 ## Installation
 #### Environment